frctl/fractal-docs/docs/guide/cli/README.md

 When running commands in this format, the command will run and then immediately exit (unless it is watching or running a server in the background).

 ::: tip
-Fractal also provides a more immersive ~@TODOLINK @interactive', 'interactive mode') }} that makes running multiple commands easier and faster.
+Fractal also provides a more immersive [interactive mode](./interactive-mode.html) that makes running multiple commands easier and faster.
 :::

 ## Command types